Book a Free Consultation

 *How do I apply for an Apprehended Violence Order?

 You can apply by contacting the police to create one on your behalf.
-Alternatively, you may apply for one by yourself at your Local Court.
+Alternatively, you may apply for one at your Local Court.

 Do I need a lawyer?

-If the police have applied for an AVO on your behalf, you do not need a lawyer because the police prosecutor will present the case in court.
+If the police apply for an AVO on your behalf, you do not need your own lawyer because the police prosecutor will present your case in court.

-If you have applied for an AVO on your own through the Local Court, it is a good idea to get a lawyer to represent you.
-If you are eligible for legal aid, Legal Aid NSW may pay for a lawyer to represent you in your ADVO application.
+When you apply for an AVO yourself through the Local Court, seeking legal representation is recommended.
+You may be eligible for Legal Aid NSW, which can cover a lawyer to represent you in your ADVO application.

 What happens when I go to court?

-You or the police can ask the Court to make a temporary AVO to protect you until the next court date.
-The magistrate may need to hear some evidence from you to make an Interim AVO.
+You or the police may request a temporary AVO to protect you until the next court date.
+The magistrate may ask you to give brief evidence before granting an Interim AVO.

 When can the Court make an Apprehended Violence Order?

-• the defendant consents (agrees) to an AVO being made; or
+• The defendant consents (agrees) to the order.

 What happens if the defendant does not consent to the Apprehended Violence Order?

-If you do not consent to an order, your case will be postponed in order for the court’s magistrate to listen to the evidence and make an official decision.
-A temporary order may be made in your favour pending a court hearing.
-This is called an “interim AVO.”
+If you do not consent to an order, the magistrate will postpone your case to hear evidence and make a formal decision.
+The court may issue a temporary order in your favour until the hearing, called an interim AVO.

 Contact Us for a Free Case Evaluation

-If your ready to take the next step, lets chat about how we can help to get your life back on track.
-Call us at: 1800 572 122 to arrange an informal chat.
+If your ready to take the next step, lets talk about how we can help to get your life back on track.
+Call us at: +61 485 872 417 to arrange an informal chat.
 We are here to help every step of the way.
 Please note that My Legal Crunch does not provide legal aid services.

 Loading...